leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 You have now configured the ReportDefaults() function for the SalesOrder report.

-#### SalesOrder - Adding the jFocus() Formatting Function
+#### 11.7 - Adding the jFocus() Formatting Function to the Report

 The jFocus() formatting function lets you choose the active cell that will be focused upon (selected) when the spreadsheet is open.
-It is recommended to place the focus on an input or otherwise important cell.
+It is recommended to place the focus on an input cell, or otherwise important cell on the sheet.
 Here, place the focus on the OrderID cell, which is the value that was drilled on to get to the SalesOrder sheet.

 1. Type **=jFocus()** into cell **G5**.
 2. Click on the function builder.